-- Once the results from the bidding period are published on COURSES, you can make changes to your schedule during the subsequent cycles.
+- Once the results from Cycle #1 are published on COURSES, you can make changes to your schedule during the subsequent cycles.
 You must use COURSES to participate.

 - The first opportunity to make schedule changes for fall will be in July and for spring in October.
 During the longer cycles students will enter their requests and results will be processed and available at a later fixed date.
 Beginning the week before classes begin, bidding cycles will be processed daily during the remaining registration period.